file9.ai

 Country Profile: Jamaica

-Jamaica is an island nation located in the Caribbean Sea, south of Cuba, known for its lush mountainous terrain and vibrant culture.
-With a population of approximately 2.8 million, the country has a rich history influenced by its Indigenous Taino, Spanish, and British colonial past.
-The economy is primarily driven by agriculture and tourism, though it faces challenges such as high crime rates, youth unemployment, and susceptibility to natural disasters.
-Jamaica operates as a parliamentary democracy under a constitutional monarchy, having gained independence from the UK in 1962.
+Jamaica is an island nation located in the Caribbean Sea, characterized by a tropical climate and mountainous terrain.
+With an estimated population of approximately 2.8 million, the country has a vibrant culture shaped by its diverse ethnic heritage.
+The economy, classified as upper-middle-income, is heavily reliant on agriculture and tourism, although it faces challenges such as high crime rates and youth unemployment.
+Governance is established as a parliamentary democracy under a constitutional monarchy, reflecting its historical ties to the United Kingdom.

 Geography